 becomes injective and functions on the state space can be written in the form of \cref{eqn:delay_observables}.
 Most importantly, this allows one to search over functions on the state space implicitly by considering functions $\tilde{\psi}_i(\vect{y}(t_0),\ \vect{y}(t + \Delta t),\ \ldots,\ \vect{y}(t_0 + m \Delta t))$ formed from consecutive observations that one might have access to from an experiment.

-However, time-delay embedding breaks down entirely when the trajectories have actuation because the observables we assemble are not only functions of the state, but also complicated functions of the input applied along the trajectory.
-In the case of piecewise-constant inputs $u_1, \ldots, u_m$ along each time interval, the time-delayed observables take the form
+However, for actuated systems the time-delayed output sequences now also depend on the input signal applied to the system.
+For an actuated system with piecewise-constant inputs $u_1, \ldots, u_m$ along each time interval, the time-delayed observables take the form

-If the input sequence varies from trajectory to trajectory, then so does the observable defined by \cref{eqn:delay_observables_actuation} and it cannot be viewed as a fixed function of the state.
+Delay embedding theorems for non-autonomous systems ensure that under certain genericity assumptions, a sufficiently long delayed output sequence provides an input-dependent embedding of the system's state \cite{Robinson2008topological, Stark1999delay}.
+However, we must contend with the fact that the observable defined by \cref{eqn:delay_observables_actuation} depends on both the state and the supplied input sequence.
+On the one hand, we may not know how well these particular observables work in a specific situation.
+On the other hand, there may be good reasons for a specific choice of other observables; motivated, e.g., by expert knowledge.

+An approach described in \cite{Korda2018linear} seeks to approximate the Koopman operator of the autonomous system describing the evolution of an augmented state variable that combines the system's state with the infinite sequence of inputs applied over time.
+Certain assumptions, e.g., concerning the form of the observables, are needed to make the approximation problem for the augmented Koopman operator tractable and useful for control applications in which the entire input sequence is not known ahead of time.

-When there is actuation, we need entirely new methods to untangle the effects of actuation and the initial condition on observed time histories.
+We take a different approach that seeks to untangle the effects of actuation and the initial condition on observed time histories.
 As we will see in the sequel, a standard Kalman filter and smoother is the appropriate tool for accomplishing this task when the model is bilinear as in \cref{eqn:finite_dimensional_generator_IO_model}.
-This optimal state estimator will be used as the first step in an iterative two-step algorithm for learning the parameters of the model \cref{eqn:finite_dimensional_generator_IO_model}.
+This state estimator will be used as the first step in an iterative two-step algorithm for learning the parameters of the model \cref{eqn:finite_dimensional_generator_IO_model}.
 The second step resembles the actuated EDMD method for the generator presented in \cite{Peitz2020data}.